 Along with her sharp attention to detail, Gloria also has the best singing voice in our Union.
 On numerous occasions over the years, she has sung songs at membership meetings and her singing group, The Swinging Blue Stars of the USS Hornet, has provided musical entertainment at two UAPD Triennial Conventions.

-“Through the years, I’ve received calls from our members who were sometimes on the verge of tears due to their livelihoods being in jeopardy.
-I’ve seen how UAPD helps doctors address issues at their worksite and the difference its made in the lives of our members.
+“Through the years I’ve received calls from our members who were sometimes on the verge of tears due to their livelihoods being in jeopardy.
+I’ve seen how UAPD helps doctors address issues at their worksite and the difference it has made in the lives of our members.
 The Union has been here and will continue to be here for its members,” Gloria said.
 “I believe that our founder, Dr. Sanford Marcus, would be proud to see UAPD today.
-We’ve grown to represent both private-sector and public-sector physicians and our membership has grown to over 5,000 members who are reflective of the diverse communities where our physicians work.”
+We’ve grown to represent both private-sector and public-sector physicians and our membership has grown to more than 5,000 members who are reflective of the diverse communities where our physicians work.”